 Angkor Wat Touts

 These touts can be found easily in the Angkor area.
-These touts are selling some items such as souvenirs, waters, maps, guidebooks, and much more.
-These items are very expensive while you can get them cheaper when you get inside the temple.
+These touts are selling some items such as souvenirs, water, maps, guidebooks, and much more.
+These items are very expensive you can get them cheaper when you get inside the temple.

 Some of the touts also sell food and drinks at really high prices and tell you that you cannot buy food and drinks inside the temple.